Courageous Kids was created by parents, for parents.

 About Courageous Kids

-Social stories are a powerful learning tool intended to provide clear exchanges of communication between parents and children.
-This form of storytelling describes a context, skill, achievement or idea in a clear and direct way, making it easy for children to grasp.
+Social stories (also called social scripts) are a powerful learning tool intended to provide clear exchanges of communication between parents and children.
+This form of storytelling describes a context, skill, achievement, or idea in a clear and direct way, making it easy for children to grasp.

 The Courageous Kids children’s storybook app is designed for children aged 2-6 years as this is a time of immense change and growing independence.